redis/docs/content/integrate/redis-data-integration/ingest/data-pipelines/data-pipelines.md

   - `sink`: All advanced properties for writing to RDI (TLS, memory threshold, etc).
     See the Debezium [Redis stream properties](https://debezium.io/documentation/reference/stable/operations/debezium-server.html#_redis_stream)
     page for the full set of available properties.
   - `source`: All advanced connector properties (for example, RAC nodes).
-See the Debezium [Connectors](https://debezium.io/documentation/reference/stable/connectors/) page for the full set of available properties.
+    See [Database-specific connection properties](#db-connect-props) below and also see the
+    Debezium [Connectors](https://debezium.io/documentation/reference/stable/connectors/)
+    pages for more information about the properties available for each database type.
   - `quarkus`: All advanced properties for Debezium server, such as the log level.
 See the Quarkus [Configuration options](https://quarkus.io/guides/all-config) docs for the full set of available properties.

 ### Targets